Keep Yourself Safe

 Details to Remember in the Event of an Incident

-When you are in a safe location/the threat is no longer present, take the time to write down everything you can think of – Note the physical descriptions of the individuals involved, any vehicles, license plate numbers, or other distinguishing characteristics.
-Additionally, try to remember the location, time, and date of the incident.
+When you are in a safe location/the threat is no longer present, write down everything you can think of about the incident.
+Note the physical description of the individuals involved, vehicles, licence plate numbers, or other distinguishing characteristics.
+Also note the location, time, and date of the incident.
 Call police as soon as it is safe to do so.

-- Height (In feet & inches, Relative to your own height, or overall: Tall, Average, Short, etc.)
+- Height – in feet and inches, relative to your own height, or tall, average, short, etc.

 Other important details: